Abergavenny Borough Theatre

 The transformation of grubby reality into the commedia dell’arte play-within-a-play, and the reversal of that into real-life drama in costume is one of the great moments of opera, here underlined by the greasepaint already present on the faces of the characters, with its sinister black diamond eye symbolising the clown’s tragi-comedy and the work’s clashing temperaments.

-As always with MWO, the production was an ensemble effort, the corps de théatre continued in the send half of the evening in cabaret items related to the masked comedy of the opera.
+As always with MWO, the production was an ensemble effort, the corps de théatre continued in the second half of the evening in cabaret items related to the masked comedy of the opera.
 It’s a customary move for the company when shorter operas more easily lend themselves to reductions in scale.
 The items ranged from Leoncavallo’s Mattinata and the Willkommen from Cabaret to Razzle Dazzle from Chicago and Pierrot’s Mein Sehnen from Korngold’s Die tote Stadt, all conveyed by cast members with a passion that accelerated the pulse.

 No-one even remotely interested could be unaware of MWO’s financial difficulties this year, ones that threatened its very survival.
 The company lost its Arts Council of Wales grant but has since managed to shore its immediate future with the help of funding from several sources, including massively from Powys County Council.